 What happens if I don’t use my annual allowance?

 Your allowance is only relevant for the current tax year.
-Once that year is over you will not be able to carry forward your annual ISA allowance to the new tax period if you have not used it.
+Once that year is over you will not be able to carry forward your annual ISA allowance to the new tax year if you have not used it.

 Can I open an ISA for my children?